BodenmillerGroup/gutenTAG/README.md

 ## Installation

-For installing the development version of the package, run the following lines in R:
+To install the development version of the package, install via GitHub:

 ``` r